rhasspy/rhasspy-junior/README.md

 turn off kitchen lights
-set the kitchen lights brightness to 50 set the kitchen lights color to red
+set the kitchen lights brightness to 50 set the kitchen lights color to red are the kitchen lights on?

 ### lock

 unlock the front door
 lock front door

-### camera

-turn on the front door camera
+is the front door unlocked?
-turn off front door camera

 ### climate